SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Deploy the Application via the SAP Cloud Platform Cockpit

 1. Open the overview page of your Neo environment *SAP Cloud Platform Extension Subaccount*.
+The link is available to you via the on-boarding application.

    ![Subaccount Overview](./src/main/resources/images/SubaccountOverview.png)

 2. Choose *User information* in the top right corner and note your S/P-user ID.